-I opt for a mystery selection of four Greyhound classic sweet treats, quickly identifying the shortbread with a drop of lemon sauce, chocolate fudge and gooey warm chocolate brownie.
+I opt for a mystery selection of four Greyhound classic sweet treats, quickly identifying the shortbread with a drop of lemon sauce.
+The chocolate fudge and gooey warm chocolate brownie were also pretty easy.
 Slightly stumped by the Turkish delight-style cube, I incorrectly declared the fruit it’s made from as damson, before finding out it is actually cherry.
 Back to foodie school.

-For the bigger appetite, the Greyhound Full English comprises bacon, sausage, black pudding, mushroom tomato and a choice of eggs but we were literally too full after the previous evening’s blow out to even contemplate it.
+For the bigger appetite, the Greyhound Full English comprises bacon, sausage, black pudding, mushroom tomato and a choice of eggs.
+Delicious, but we were literally too full after the previous evening’s blow out to even contemplate it.

-Instead, we enjoyed fresh baked pastries, orange-juice squeezed minutes before, Southampton-based Mozzo coffee and a delicious yoghurt and granola pot with homemade berry compote, followed by Stockbridge mushrooms with perfectly poached eggs and smoked salmon with scrambled eggs, both served on more delicious Hoxton country sourdough toast – all of which set us up beautifully for the day.
+Instead, we enjoyed fresh baked pastries, orange-juice squeezed minutes before and a delicious yoghurt and granola pot with homemade berry compote.
+This was followed by Stockbridge mushrooms with perfectly poached eggs and smoked salmon with scrambled eggs.
+Both were served on more delicious Hoxton country sourdough toast with a Southampton-based Mozzo coffee, setting us up beautifully for the day.

 OUT & ABOUT

 Named as a Muddy Best Place to Live in 2020, Stockbridge is packed with independent shops stretching right down the High Street.
-Start with top-rated boutique, The Owl & The Pussycat, literally next door to The Greyhound on the Test, then move on to the likes of Cleverly Wrapped for gorgeous accessories, Newman’s Decorative Living for interior finds, Time and Tides Deli for gourmet goodies and Wine Utopia for a bottle or two.
+Start with top-rated boutique, The Owl & The Pussycat, literally next door to The Greyhound on the Test, then move on to the likes of Cleverly Wrapped for gorgeous accessories.
+Then check out Newman’s Decorative Living for interior finds, Time and Tides Deli for gourmet goodies and Wine Utopia for a bottle or two.